 - Op-ed on CNN about Congress, the FCC, and internet privacy

-- Article in New Media & Society about transparency, data brokers, and commodification of personal information.
+- Article in New Media & Society about data brokers and the commodification of personal information.

 - Co-authored essay in N+1 about social media, advertising, and political manipulation

-- Quoted in NPR Music about private equity’s role in iHeartMedia’s bankruptcy
+- Interviewed for a story in NPR Music about private equity’s role in iHeartMedia’s bankruptcy

 - Interviewed by Morning Consult on Facebook content moderation challenges

-Previously I taught in the New Media Studies program at DePaul University and before that I was a Graduate College Fellow and a researcher with the Center for People and Infrastructures at the University of Illinois.
-In 2011-2012, I was a fellow at the Illinois Program for Research in the Humanities and in 2009, a participant in the Annenberg-Oxford Summer Institute on Global Media Policy.
+Previously I taught at Queens College, City University of New York and in the New Media Studies program at DePaul University.
+Before that I was a Graduate College Fellow and a researcher with the Center for People and Infrastructures at the University of Illinois.
+And waaaay before that, I was a fellow at the Illinois Program for Research in the Humanities and a participant in the Annenberg-Oxford Summer Institute on Global Media Policy.
 I did my PhD at the Institute for Communications Research at the University of Illinois, Urbana-Champaign.

 Just a note about any ads you might see: WordPress, the host of this site, now runs ads on hosted sites unless users upgrade.